-Mindfulness for LGBT People
+Mindfulness for LGBTQ People

-Payam Ghassemlou Ph.D.
+By Payam Ghassemlou MFT, Ph.D.

 Gay youngsters often spend many years of their childhood in a state of hyper-vigilance in order to be ready for possible homophobic attacks.
 Spending many years of not knowing what is around the corner can condition the brain to be in a constant state of over reactivity and might cause severe anxiety.
 It can also condition many gay people to relate to the future with a sense of threat instead of optimism.

-As gay people, we need to have empathy toward our painful experiences and work on healing from our past homophobic mistreatment.
+As LGBTQ people, we need to have empathy toward our painful experiences and work on healing from our past mistreatment.
 In addition to psychotherapy, mindfulness practices can help us stop living life based on our past conditioning.
-For LGBT people who grew up mistreated and had to rely on hyper-vigilance as a survival skill, mindfulness can help them be in the moment without getting lost in catastrophic thinking.
+For LGBTQ people who grew up mistreated and had to rely on hyper-vigilance as a survival skill, mindfulness can help them be in the moment without getting lost in catastrophic thinking.
 This also applies to anyone who is a survivor of any kind of past traumas and needs to shift to a more balanced state of the mind.